Hess Corporation: In the Gulf of Mexico

-In a recent water contamination case against several major US oil companies, the Hess Corporation was forced to pay part of a $422 million settlement.
-The case was filed by 153 public water providers in 17 states against the oil companies "over drinking water contamination caused by the gasoline additive Methyl Tertiary Butyl Ether (MTBE)."
-The settlement also stipulated that the settling parties pay their share of treatment costs of the plaintiff's wells that may become contaminated or require treatment for the next 30 years.
+In a 2008 water contamination case against several major US oil companies, the Hess Corporation was forced to pay part of a $422 million settlement.
+The case was filed by 153 public water providers in 17 states against the oil companies "over drinking water contamination caused by the gasoline additive Methyl Tertiary Butyl Ether (MTBE)".
+The settlement also stipulated that the settling parties pay their share of treatment costs of the plaintiffs' wells that may become contaminated or require treatment for the next 30 years.